godfrey0/Resume/README.md

 - Fundamental of Investing Leveraging Technology
 -
 Professional Certificate in Human and Automated Managerial Skills 2021
+- The Faculty of Arts and Social Sciences
 - courses completed:
-- The Faculty of Arts and Social Sciences
-- through five courses aimed at developing and enriching both the learner’s mind and heart - edX Verified Certificate
+- Through five courses aimed at developing and enriching both the learner’s mind and heart - edX Verified Certificate
 - courses completed: